NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

 ---
 ## Project
 #### Description
-This function creates a new target relation with list of Attributes specified in the arguments.
-For each record of the source relation, it inserts a new record into the Target relation with the attribute values corresponding to the attributes specified in the attribute list.
+This function creates a new target relation with list of attributes specified in the arguments.
+For each record of the source relation, it inserts a new record into the target relation **with the attribute values corresponding to the attributes specified in the attribute list.**

 #### Arguments
  **Attribute** | **Type**          | **Description**